Firstly, thanks to the whole Go community. Without an active and responsive community, this book couldn't have been

 I also would like to thank all gophers who ever made influences on the Go 101 book, be it directly or indirectly, intentionally or unintentionally.

 I'm sorry if I forgot mentioning somebody in above lists.
 There are so many kind and creative gophers in the Go community that I must have missed out on someone.

-Special thanks to the authors of the Bootstrap framework, jQuery library, code prettify and prism syntax highlighting JavaSript packages, for supporting the go101.org website.
+Thanks to the authors of the Bootstrap framework, jQuery library, code prettify and prism syntax highlighting JavaSript packages, for supporting the go101.org website.
 Thanks to the authors of the go-epub and calibre proects for building Go 101 ebooks.